nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```

 - Adding a student with the same student ID is not allowed.
-    - For example, if a student with a student ID of `A0123456X` already exists in CLIpboard, entering `add student n/Tom p/99887766 e/tom@example.com sid/A0123456X` will display an error message.
+    - For example, if a student with a student ID of `A0123456X` already exists in CLIpboard, entering `add student n/Tom p/99887766 e/tom@example.com sid/A0123456X` will display an error message inside the log box.

 Examples:
 - `add student n/Tan Wei Xuan p/81776544 e/twx@example.com sid/A6788796F`